hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 <walkthrough-project-billing-setup></walkthrough-project-billing-setup>

-Selecting the project here will set the project ID in future steps, so be sure to select a project before moving on!
+Selecting the project here will set the project ID in future steps, so select a project before moving on!

 #### Authentication